PushItToProd/stock_quotes/README.md

 ### Deployment

-The script `kube_e2e.bash` uses Minikube to spin up a new cluster, install the Ingress addon, configure the secret, deploy the necessary resources for the app, and validate the app starts successfully.
+The script `kube_e2e.bash` uses Minikube to spin up a new temporary cluster, install the Ingress addon, configure the secret, deploy the necessary resources for the app, and validate the app starts successfully.

+Note that Minikube will try to allocate 1 CPU core and 2GB of RAM for the temporary cluster.

 ```
 bash kube_e2e.bash